 Garage Door Replacement — 268% ROI

-This is the single highest-returning improvement in the 2025 Remodeling Magazine Cost vs. Value Report — and it has held the top position for two consecutive years.
-Per Opendoor's 2026 analysis, a standard steel insulated door costs roughly $4,672 installed and adds over $12,500 in resale value on average — a 268% return.
+This is the single highest-returning improvement in the 2025 Remodeling Magazine Cost vs. Value Report — the top position for two consecutive years.
+Per Opendoor's 2026 analysis, a standard steel insulated door costs roughly $4,672 installed and adds over $12,500 in resale value — a 268% return.

 Steel Entry Door Replacement — 216% ROI

 A new front door delivers 216% ROI according to the 2025 Cost vs. Value data, per AmeriSave's February 2026 guide.
 For an initial cost of approximately $2,355, homeowners can add $4,430 or more in resale value.
-Beyond the financial case: buyers notice the front door before they step inside.
-A clean, solid, updated entry signals that the rest of the home has been maintained.
+Buyers notice the front door before they step inside.

 Carpet Cleaning or Replacement

-Carpet is one of the most emotionally loaded elements in a home showing — buyers notice it immediately.
 If your carpets are clean and in good condition, a professional steam clean ($200–$400) is worth doing before every showing.
-If they are stained, worn, or significantly dated, replacement or an allowance credit for the buyer should be discussed with your agent.
-New carpet in neutral tones can run $3–$5 per square foot installed — far less than a buyer's discount for bad carpet.
+If they are stained, worn, or significantly dated, replacement or a buyer credit should be discussed with your agent.
+New carpet runs $3–$5 per square foot installed.

 The Mid-Range Fixes: Worth Considering Depending on Condition